 WHO WE ARE LOOKING FOR

-- ARE LOOKING FOR A JOB and will have a minimum of a Bachelor’s degree from an accredited institution by the time the program begins in September 2021 (Standard Applicant),
+- Standard Applicant: individuals who are looking for a job, and will have a minimum of a Bachelor’s degree from an accredited institution by the time the program begins

-- ALREADY HAVE A JOB, have at least a Bachelor’s degree and approval to participate from their employer (Internal Applicant),
+- Internal Applicant: individuals who already have a job, and will have at least a Bachelor’s degree and the approval to participate from their employer in the Metro Detroit area**

-- are U.S. citizens or are authorized to work in the United States for the duration of the program (Sept 2021 to Aug 2022).*
+- be U.S. citizens OR are authorized to work in the United States for the duration of the program (Sept 2022 to Aug 2023).**

-*Challenge Detroit is unable to assist with employment authorization or visa sponsorship.
+**Challenge Detroit is unable to assist with employment authorization, visa sponsorship or relocation.